Skip to content

 Getting another licensee involved means you’ve got to worry about commission, and both parties have to agree.
 Rely upon the manager’s and broker’s experience as to when someone else needs to step in.

-The fiduciary relationship between a licensee and client is a serious matter.
+The fiduciary relationship between a real estate licensee and client is a serious matter.
 A judge may look at the licensee and say, “You had a fiduciary responsibility to this side and that side, how is that really possible?”

 Jurors think that agents get paid too much money for what they do.
 As a dual agent, you’re trying to get the deal closed, so you can get paid on both sides.
 That’s where the extra risk is, because it’s an unlevel playing field in front of a jury for real estate licensees.